shivjeet1/auto-install/README.md

 ## Auto-Install
-Project **Auto-Install** aim to create an ISO image for easy **unattended installation** of [archlinux](https://archlinux.org)
+**Auto-Install** is a project which aims to create a custom ISO image for easy **unattended installation** of the mighty [Archlinux](https://archlinux.org)

 This project creates ISO image which is suitable for installation in cloud environment and environments requiring unattended installation.
+The ISO does not use cloud-init, netboot and etc.

 ---

 ### Usage
-- Fork this repo or clone it.
+- **Fork** or **Clone** this repo:
-    - If cloning
+    - For cloning:
     ```bash
     git clone https://github.com/0xguava/auto-install.git
     cd auto-install
     ```
-    - Or else fork it.
+    - Or else fork it and clone the fork.

-- Put the user credentials and hostname in the `config.json` file.
+- **Setting up configuration:** Put the hostname and user credentials in the `config.json` file.

 Eg.
 ```json